Meaningful-Data/sdmxthon/sdmxthon/docs/index.rst

 perform validations on it, modify the data if necessary using the Pandas infrastructure and provide an engine to write the SDMX-ML files.

+For a quickstart, please head to the :doc:`Walkthrough<./walkthrough>`

 Information Model
 *****************